At Blue Falcon Publishing we work with a number of fantastic freelance illustrators.

 Claire is an illustrator and digital designer based in Totnes, Devon.
 Claire studied illustration at Plymouth University and has since worked as a freelance designer on a broad range of projects including children’s books, mobile games, short animations, branding and marketing material, 3D design and texturing, front-end web and app design, and lots more.

 Claire’s core passion will always be illustration (involving animals wherever possible), with a focus on children’s books and all things cute and fun!
-She has been working with published author Justin Davis illustrating Escape from Nettle Farm and My Bunny, two adorable children’s books, and is in the early stages of illustrating more of Justin’s upcoming books.
+She has worked with published author Justin Davis illustrating Escape from Nettle Farm, My Bunny and Spy Danger.

 You can view her portfolio at www.claireadele.com.